finopsfoundation/framework/_resources/project--unit-economics.md

 ## Why Cloud Unit Economics is important
 <div class="flow-root bg-green-500 rounded-lg px-6 border-solid border-gray-100 border">
 <p class="text-base text-white"><em>
-Measuring [Unit Economics for Cloud IT](/resources/terminology/#unit-economics) is as important as it is complex.
+Measuring <a href='/resources/terminology/#unit-economics'>Unit Economics for Cloud IT</a> is as important as it is complex.
 The ability to understand current costs, and to predict what future costs will be and should be, is directly tied to an organization’s Unit Economics capabilities.</em></p>
 </div>

 More specifically, Unit Economics capabilities are critical to understanding:

   * The connection between current business demand and cloud costs, at levels such as per customer, per feature, per product, etc.
-  * How predicted changes in business demand will impact future cloud costs, based on maintaining status quo consumption, architecture, * provisioning patterns, etc.
+  * How predicted changes in business demand will impact future cloud costs, based on maintaining status quo consumption, architecture, provisioning patterns, etc.
   * What your future cloud costs should be – if wasted spend is minimized by optimization, improved end-user consumption, and more efficient architectural patterns.

 Complexity stems from many sources, including variable cost models, shared resources, on-demand provisioning, and disparate/siloed data sets.
 But organizations that effectively address this complex problem space will be rewarded with insights that will empower them to maximize the business advantage they obtain in the cloud.